REDbela-Trex/TopWindow/README.md

 - Keep any window on top of all other applications
 - Restore windows to their normal behavior
-- List all currently topmost windows
+- Launch GUI version with modern interface
 - Simple command-line interface
 - Support for selecting multiple windows at once
 - Automatic cleanup of window states on exit
+- Persistent storage of previously selected windows

 ## Requirements